Metabolic Analysis

 Practical Keto Use: spinach serves as a highly versatile foundation for a ketogenic diet.
 It can be consumed raw in large-volume salads, blended into low-carb smoothies, or wilted into eggs and heavy cream.

-Edge Cases: because cooking drastically reduces its volume, 1 cup of cooked spinach represents nearly 10 cups of raw spinach, bringing the net carb count to roughly 2.5–2.8 grams per cup.
+Edge Cases: because cooking drastically reduces its volume, 1 cup of cooked spinach represents approximately 6 cups of raw spinach by weight, bringing the net carb count to roughly 3.4 grams per cup.
 Additionally, spinach is high in oxalates, which may bind to calcium and present an edge-case risk for individuals prone to calcium-oxalate kidney stones.

 Is lettuce keto?
 (Romaine)